 IPL Therapy

 IPL therapy is a treatment applied to the face which sends an intense but therapeutic heat source near the level of the meibomian glands to help dissolve the plugged secretions and restore function.
 The effect is temporary, but will last longer with repeat treatments.
-Patients choosing IPL require four to five treatments the first year and then an average of two treatments per year afterward.
+Patients choosing IPL require four to five treatments the first year and then a yearly maintenance session is recommended for this chronic progressive disease to ensure the longest benefit.
 Recent data indicates that ninety percent of patients show improvement in their evaporative Dry Eye symptoms with regular IPL therapy.

 LipiFlow Thermal Pulsation System